carlosvelosos/gmail-summary-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Gmail Summary App

+A Next.js application that summarizes Gmail emails by sender and provides daily statistics.

+## Features

+- OAuth authentication with Google
+- View emails from Gmail inbox
+- See a summary of emails grouped by sender
+- Toggle between today's and yesterday's emails
+- Responsive UI built with Tailwind CSS

+## Technologies Used

+- Next.js 15
+- TypeScript
+- Next Auth
+- Google Gmail API
+- Tailwind CSS

+## Setup and Installation

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Create a `.env.local` file with your Google API credentials
+4. Run the development server: `npm run dev`

+## Screenshots

+[Add screenshots of your application here]

+## License

+MIT

+qw
+q
+Ô
+^o
+⁰
+O=X
+qq